theandrew168/sbs-website/content/posts/utilizing-all-cores-in-a-nodejs-web-application.md

 How does NodeJS handle this scenario vs a more "multi-core aware" web server such as Go's builtin [net/http](https://pkg.go.dev/net/http#hdr-Servers) package?

 I performed a load test to examine how these two servers behave with regards to CPU usage.
-On a 2-core Digital Ocean droplet, I ran each server and bombarded it with web traffic.
+On a 2-core [Digital Ocean](https://www.digitalocean.com/) droplet, I ran each server and bombarded it with web traffic.
 I'm using [hey](https://github.com/rakyll/hey) to send heavy traffic to the the server for 10 seconds: `hey -z 10s <server>`.
-While the test is running, I watched the CPU usage behavior (via [htop](https://htop.dev/)).
+While the test is running, I watched the CPU usage characteristics (via [htop](https://htop.dev/)).

 ### NodeJS Server